These soft Lemon Sugar Cookies are zesty, sweet treats that are perfect for spring and summer snacking!

 With the warmer weather comes a need for more sunshine-ready recipes.
 If you follow me on Instagram and have seen my InstaStories, you know that we're all about throwing together fun and yummy summer soirees with fresh salads, light appetizers, and crisp summer wines!

 Now, when it comes to dessert, I will always have a special place in any season for chocolate desserts.
 But once the sun comes out to play, my tastebuds tend to crave fresh, bright and sunny citrus flavors.
-Like those found in my Mini Citrus Bundt Cakes recipe.
+Like those found in my Mini Citrus Bundt Cakes recipe or in my Lemon Shortbread Cookies.

 But for summer soirees with lots of adults and kids around, I love serving cookies.
 These Soft Lemon Sugar Cookies are just the sweet treat to compliment your delicious sunny day spread.
 You and your guests will love these!